Talks and Media

 R. Frie (April 2022).
 Invited lecture in series “Social and cultural scientific perspectives on culture(s) of remembrance” of the Hans Kilian and Lotte Köhler Center of the Ruhr Universität Bochum, Germany.
 (Virtual)

 R. Frie (March, 2022).
 Erich Fromm, Psychoanalysis, Society and Politics.
-Invited presentation, International Association of Relational Psychoanalysis and Psychotherapy, Tel Aviv, Israel.
+Invited Lecture, International Association of Relational Psychoanalysis and Psychotherapy, Tel Aviv, Israel.
 (Virtual)

 R. Frie (January, 2022).
 International Holocaust Memorial Day Lecture: Erich Fromm, the Holocaust Correspondence and Historical Responsibility.
 Psychological Humanities & Ethics Center, Boston College, Boston (with Suzanne Hershel as discussant.)
 (Virtual)